-The CSAMT survey identified a zone of high resistivity that encompassed the main Grassy Mountain gold deposit (Figure 6-3), which is attributed to the zone of extensively silicified rocks in the deposit area.
-The high-resistivity response was visible in sectional and plan views of the resistivity inversion; an example is shown in Figure 6-3.
+The CSAMT survey identified a zone of high resistivity that encompassed the main Grassy Mountain gold deposit Figure 5-3), which is attributed to the zone of extensively silicified rocks in the deposit area.
+The high-resistivity response was visible in sectional and plan views of the resistivity inversion; an example is shown in Figure 5-3.

-Figure 6-3: CSAMT Inversion: Resistivity at 328 to 656 Feet Below Surface
+Figure 5-3: CSAMT Inversion: Resistivity at 328 to 656 Feet Below Surface

-Note: Figure from Wright (2012).
-Blue lines are limits of Paramount's claims; UTM NAD83 US Feet, Zone 11 projection; contour interval is 10 ft.
-5,000 ft grid lines for scale.
+Note: Figure courtesy of Wright, 2012.
+Blue lines demark the outer limits of Paramount's claims group; UTM NAD83 US Feet, Zone 11 projection; contour interval is 10 ft.
+5,000-ft grid lines for scale.
 Grey dots are drill hole collars through 2012.

 In July 2016, Calico and the Grassy Mountain claims group were acquired by Paramount.
-Work carried out by Paramount through Calico as its operating entity is summarized in Sections 9 and 10.
+Work carried out by Paramount through Calico as its operating entity is summarized in Section 7.